alvsherberth/alvsherberth/README.md

 ### Hi there 👋

 I am passionate about the best web and mobile development technologies.
 Studying about JavaScript, Html5 , ReactJS and React Native.
-I am a student of Bootcamp Pottencial at Dio.me and Alura, where I am learning in practice the most modern web and mobile development technologies.
+I am a student of Rocketseat Explorer e Discover, where I am learning in practice the most modern web and mobile development technologies.

 <div align="center">
 <a href="https://github.com/alvsherberth">